a3alani/mail-buddy/README.md

 ## Idea

-An application to help you manage your emails
+An application to help you manage your emails and replace your Gmail interface

 ## Problem